 What Are Advanced Trendline Trading Tips?

-Draw on higher timeframes, execute on lower ones for cleaner triggers
+Draw on higher timeframes, execute on lower ones for cleaner triggers.

-Watch volume/participation on reactions; dead bounces tend to fail
+Watch volume/participation on reactions; dead bounces tend to fail.

-Stack trendlines with horizontal support/resistance to find real decision zones
+Stack trendlines with horizontal support/resistance to find real decision zones.

-Set alerts at the line so you’re not glued to the screen
+Set alerts at the line so you’re not glued to the screen.

 What Are Common Trendline Trading Mistakes?

-Jumping in before the confirmation candle closes
+Jumping in before the confirmation candle closes.

-Forcing trendlines to fit a bullish/bearish bias
+Forcing trendlines to fit a bullish/bearish bias.

-Trading the line while ignoring higher-timeframe context
+Trading the line while ignoring higher-timeframe context.

-Overtrading low-quality touches just to be in something
+Overtrading low-quality touches just to be in something.

-Good trendline trading is mostly selection.
+Good trendline trading is mostly selection: fewer trades, cleaner levels, disciplined execution.

 For more on effective trading setups and strategy optimization, the guide covers execution habits that cut down the usual mistakes.